 - 2 tablespoons olive oil

 - freshly ground black pepper

-- 1 red onion, sliced into 1/4 inch rings
+- 1 red onion sliced into ¼ inch rings; see note 2

 - 4 cups arugula

 - 1 tablespoon fresh lemon juice ½ a small lemon

 - 2 tablespoons water

 - ¾ cup parsley loosely packed